canonical/anbox-cloud.io/README.md

 ## Architecture overview

 This website is written with the help of the [flask](http://flask.pocoo.org/) framework.
-In order to use functionalities that multiple of our websites here at Canonical share, we import the [base-flask-extension](https://github.com/canonical-web-and-design/canonicalwebteam.flask-base) module.
+In order to use functionality that multiply our websites here at Canonical, we import the [base-flask-extension](https://github.com/canonical-web-and-design/canonicalwebteam.flask-base) module.

 ## Development